jun-inoue/orthoscope/README.md

 Date | Version | Revision
 --- | --- | ---
 28 Jan.
-2024 |  | Data of a conger eel (Conger conger) were newly added.
+2024 |  | Data of a conger eel (Conger conger) and a confer (Cryptomeria japonica) were newly added.
 24 Aug.
 2023 |  | Data of a rayfinned fish (Amia calva) were newly added.
 23 Apr.
 2023 |  | Data of a coral (Pocillopora damicornis) were newly added.
 21 Jan.
 2023 |  | Data of two ferns (Marsilea vestita and Ceratopteris richardii) were newly added.